-E&S principles No further assessment required for compliance Potential impacts and risks - further assessment and management required for compliance Compliance with the Law Philippine regulations.
-All contractors will be required to comply with existing national The principle of compliance with law requires management and mitigation measures based on EIA findings.
+E&S principles No further assessment required for compliance Potential impacts and risks - further assessment and management required for compliance Compliance with the Law The project is fully compliant with relevant national Philippine regulations.
+All contractors will be required to comply with existing national standards and building codes as described in section E. of the project proposal, as well as UNIDO Environmental and Social Safeguards.
+Relevant clauses will be included in contract agreements.
+All activities will follow guidance from the EISA and the ESMP.
+The principle of compliance with law requires management and mitigation measures based on EIA findings.
 The Project Management Unit will make sure that the project activities are executed in line with EIA findings and ESMP guidance, following all law requirements and relevant permits and clearances are obtained.
 Relevant clauses will be included in contracts with contractors and agreements with executing partners.
 Access and Equity LOW The deployed infrastructure will be owned and operated by the Local Government Units and established water districts.
 Water distribution system will be set up with equitable water tariff, ensuring that all members of the communities will be able to access water.
 Specific preference in water access (free or reduced water tariff) will be given to vulnerable and marginalized groups.
 Community-level consultation of the detailed design of the system will be caried out during the project implementation.
 More details are provided in Part II.
 Section B and C. To prevent the risk of exclusion of gender groups and IPs, the project include mitigation and management measures in the ESMP.
 The project activities (Component 3) target specifically gender groups and IPs and are designed with inclusive approach in mind.